Endijuan33/base-agenta/blueprint.md

 **Core user capabilities:**
 - Connect a Web3 wallet (e.g., MetaMask).
 - View asset balances (native and ERC-20 tokens) across multiple supported chains.
+- View a gallery of owned NFTs.
 - Send native assets and ERC-20 tokens to other addresses.
-- View transaction history for the connected wallet on the selected chain.
+- Swap tokens using a DEX aggregator for the best prices.

-The application prioritizes a clean, responsive, and intuitive user interface to provide a clear and organized overview of a user's digital assets.
+The application prioritizes a clean, responsive, and intuitive user interface to provide a clear and organized overview of a user's digital assets and actions.

 ---